Matthyeux/train-traveler/README.md

 1. **Download the component files:**

-    Clone this repository or download the files and place them in the `custom_components/train_traveler` directory of your Home Assistant configuration.
+    Clone this repository or download the files and place them in the `custom_components/train_ -traveler` directory of your Home Assistant configuration.

     ```bash
     git clone https://github.com/Matthyeux/train_traveler.git